kbennett2000/rc-lap-timer/README.md

 Motion Detection mode is great for single drivers and practice sessions.
 UI mode allows each timer to time a different driver, and is ideal for situations where you want to have more than one car on the track.
 UI mode also supports "penalties", Motion Detection mode does not.

-The app supports multiple drivers with multiple cars, making it easy to switch roles and compare performances.
-With features like session notes, best lap tracking, session comparisons, and comprehensive statistics, **RC Lap Timer** offers a robust solution for casual RC racing.
-Built with  a responsive design, it works seamlessly on both desktop and mobile devices.

 > **NOTE**: This app is designed for casual racing and fun competition.
 While it's great for backyard racing and practice sessions, it's not intended to replace professional transponder-based timing systems.

 ![RC Car](https://img.icons8.com/color/48/000000/car.png)